 These knit 100% wool nursing pads have a dart for a more contoured fit and are about 4.75 inches.
 2 layers of wool just like the Babee Greens Wool Diaper Cover's wool for more moisture protection.
 For breathable yet absorbent protection and comfort.
 Hand wash.
-Individually made in the USA.
+Individually made in the USA of imported fabric.
 Oeko Tex Standard 100 certified yarn.

 This view shows the dart.